KandulaSreelekha/PharmacyManagement/README.md

 - **Other:** Axios, Bootstrap, dotenv, CORS

 ## Features
-- User and Admin authentication
+- User and Admin authentication: Secure login for users and admins.
-- Dashboard for Admin and User roles
+- Role-based Dashboard: Separate dashboards and navigation for Admin and User roles.
-- Manage Customers, Products, Suppliers, Purchases, Sales, and Stock
+- Financial Overview: Dashboard displays total purchases, total sales, current stock value, and net profit/loss.
+- Inventory Controls: Quick search and filtering by product name, generic name, category, and supplier.
+- Dynamic Thresholds: Set low stock and near-expiry thresholds directly from the dashboard.
+- Inventory Status Widgets: Real-time display of out-of-stock, low stock, near expiry, and expired medicines.
+- Product Management: Add, edit, and delete products with details like generic name, category, purpose, and GST.
+- Customer Management: Add, edit, and delete customers; search by name, contact, or email.
+- Supplier Management: Add, edit, and delete suppliers with organization and contact details.
+- Stock Management: View, search, and manage stock with batch, expiry, supplier, and quantity details.
+- Invoice Management: Create, view, edit, and print invoices; supports discounts, GST, and multiple payment types.
-- Generate and manage invoices
+- Purchase Management: Add and manage purchases with supplier, batch, expiry, and product details.
-- Sales and Purchase reports
+- Sales & Purchase Analytics: Visual dashboards for sales and purchase trends, monthly/annual comparisons, and top products.
-- Change credentials for users and admins
+- Credential Management: Admins can add new users and update credentials for both users and admins.
+- Logout Functionality: Secure logout for all users.
 - **Low Stock Alerts:** Automatically notifies users/admins when the stock of any product falls below a predefined threshold, helping to prevent shortages.
 - **Expired Medicines:** Tracks expiry dates of medicines and highlights or alerts when medicines are expired or nearing expiration, ensuring safety and compliance.
 - **Out of Stock:** Clearly marks products that are out of stock, preventing their sale and helping with timely reordering.
 - **Seasonal Medicines:** Allows identification and management of medicines that are in higher demand during certain seasons, supporting better inventory planning.

 ## Screenshots